remix-run/react-router/docs/routers/create-browser-router.md

 <docs-warning>This API is marked "unstable" so it is subject to breaking API changes in minor releases</docs-warning>

 By default, React Router wants you to provide a full route tree up front via `createBrowserRouter(routes)`.
 This allows React Router to perform synchronous route matching, execute loaders, and then render route components in the most optimistic manner without introducing waterfalls.
-However, it means that your initial JS bundle is larger by definition - which may slow down application start-up times as your application grows.
+The tradeoff is that your initial JS bundle is larger by definition - which may slow down application start-up times as your application grows.

-To combat this, we introduced [`route.lazy`][route-lazy] which let's you lazily load the route _implementation_ (`loader`, `Component`, etc.) while still providing the route _definition_ aspects up front (`path`, `index`, etc.).
+To combat this, we introduced [`route.lazy`][route-lazy] in [v6.9.0][6-9-0] which let's you lazily load the route _implementation_ (`loader`, `Component`, etc.) while still providing the route _definition_ aspects up front (`path`, `index`, etc.).
 This is a good middle ground because React Router still knows about your routes up front and can perform synchronous route matching, but then delay loading any of the route implementation aspects until the route is actually navigated to.

-However, in some cases - even this doesn't go far enough.
-If your application is large enough, providing all route definitions up front can be prohibitively large.
+In some cases, even this doesn't go far enough.
+For very large applications, providing all route definitions up front can be prohibitively expensive.
 Additionally, it might not even be possible to provide all route definitions up front in certain Micro-Frontend or Module-Federation architectures.

-This is where `patchRoutesOnMiss` comes in ([RFC][fog-of-war-rfc]).
+This is where `unstable_patchRoutesOnMiss` comes in ([RFC][fog-of-war-rfc]).
 This API is for advanced use-cases where you are unable to provide the full route tree up-front and need a way to lazily "discover" portions of the route tree at runtime.
 This feature is often referred to as ["Fog of War"][fog-of-war] because similar to how video games expand the "world" as you move around - the router would be expanding its routing tree as the user navigated around the app - but would only ever end up loading portions of the tree that the user visited.

 ### Type Declaration